Troubleshooting Declarative Networking

 on the management side, that reset has succeeded.

-Following that, the machine should reboot into recovery mode, perform the actual reset and receive a fresh network configuration to be applied.
+Following network reset, the machine should reboot into recovery mode, perform the actual reset and receive a fresh network configuration to be applied.
 Potentially this will be the same as before (if the MachineRegistration

 has not been updated), or it may have different IPs since the previous ones may have been claimed by other machines in the meanwhile.